Report chargeable event gains for life insurance policies

 Where to send your returns

-The chargeable event and qualifying policy spreadsheets can be submitted by SDES or on approved media such as CD.
+The chargeable event and qualifying policy spreadsheets can be submitted:

 Insurance companies (only)